-NHK reports that Google has apologized for causing the August 25 Japanese internet outage that brought down NTT Communications and KDDI backbone services, Suica Apple Pay/Mobile Suica, Line, Rakuten Securities, Nintendo Online, and a bunch of other major services.
+NHK and other Japanese media report that Google has apologized for causing the August 25 Japanese internet outage that brought down NTT Communications and KDDI backbone services, Suica Apple Pay/Mobile Suica, Line, Rakuten Securities, Nintendo Online, and a bunch of other major services.

 Details are frustratingly vague with no trace of an apology on Google’s site.
 Bad routing tables from Google are mentioned as the cause on some Japanese blogs.
 Nick Heer is right when he warns of too much internet power being consolidated in the hands of a few American companies: